artur-shlyapnikov/simgrep/docs/architecture.md

     *   `copy-chunks`: Concatenates only the relevant chunk texts (with their source file path as a comment/header) and copies to clipboard.
     *   `json`: Outputs detailed results (file path, chunk text, score, offsets, metadata) as a JSON array.
     *   `count`: Shows number of matching chunks and files.
+    *   `imports`: Displays the full dependency tree for a single code file, recursively resolving imports for Python, TypeScript, and Java.

 **7. User Experience (UX) Design**